 - Make sure the model you purchase has an overheating sensor and shut-off feature in the event the space heater falls.

 It can be hard to find the right balance of hot and cold for baby, especially because they have no way of communicating to us what their comfort level is.
-But here are some observations you can make to gauge whether your baby is cold or overheated:
+But here are some observations you can make to gauge whether your baby is cold.